Leon287/Python-mini-projects/Random Quote Generator/READme.md

 Simple Quote Generator in Python

-A lightweight Python app that fetches random quotes from an API and displays them using a user-friendly GUI built with `tkinter`.
+A lightweight Python app that fetches random quotes from an API and displays them using a user-friendly GUI built with 'tkinter'.
 Optionally, it includes the ability to export the displayed quote as an image with a background.

 Features